- I’ve heard functional fitness/weightlifting/exercising is dangerous…

 To be quite honest, I think the actual nuts and bolts of the programming is less important than the mental aspect of training for most people – are you going to show up, have fun, and buy into the program?

-Still, there is a lot of criticism of CrossFit for encouraging random programming.
-CrossFit headquarters does attempt to distinguish between random programming and constantly varied programming, like in this video here.
+Still, there is a lot of criticism of functional fitness for encouraging random programming.

 The question, though, is how much variation is appropriate for optimal adaptation.
 See, there’s a bit of a conflict between offering varied programming and offering progressive programming.
 The goal is to write programming that enables people to progressively add more weight, do more reps, or move faster, so it can be difficult to ensure that’s happening if the stimulus is changing constantly.